Joe Montana: 1988

-Young's performance in 1987 was strong enough that by the time the 1988 season began, a controversy was in place as to who should get more playing time as quarterback.
-Young appeared in 11 games that year and rumors surfaced claiming that Montana might be traded.
+Young's performance in 1987 was strong enough by the time the 1988 season began, a controversy was in place as to who should get more playing time as quarterback.
+Young appeared in 11 games, and rumors surfaced claiming Montana might be traded.

 Despite the competition for playing time, Montana received most of the playing time during the 1988 season.
-After a home loss to the Los Angeles Raiders that left the 49ers with a 6–5 record, the 49ers were in danger of missing the playoffs.
+After a home loss to the Los Angeles Raiders left the 49ers with a 6–5 record, the 49ers were in danger of missing the playoffs.
 Montana regained the starting position and led the 49ers to a 10–6 record and the NFC West division title.